aws-samples/aws-dax-go-sample/README.md

 ## AWS DAX SDK for Go Sample

-Sample code for DynamoDB Accelerator (DAX) Go Language SDK Client
+A sample application showing how to use DynamoDB Accelerator (DAX) Go Language SDK Client

 ## License Summary